Rosenberg2002/P2P-STA_fe/README.md

 ## File Uploading (Uploader's PC)
 1. Complete the setup steps (1–3 above).
 2. Add files to the `manage_torrent/storage` folder that you wish to upload.
-3. Open the terminal:
+3. Open the previous terminal:
-   - From the main menu, select **Option 1: Upload File**.
+   - From the MENU, select **1.
+Upload Files**.
    - Enter the file name located in the `storage` folder.
 4. You can view your uploaded files [here](https://tracker-server-467x.onrender.com/home).